 In June 2020 we happily return to 'Bewdiful Bangers'to support Australia as they take on the Tigers in the World Test Championship, and no doubt a trophy series named after a local paint supplier or cement mixer.

-Bangladesh is 2nd nature to us as it is home to our fashion guru Bent Banani who have coloured Australian Cricket Experiences and thousands across the world with awesome floral shirts since 2009.
+Bangladesh is 2nd nature to us as it is home to our fashion guru Bent Banani who have coloured Australian Cricket Tours and thousands across the world with awesome floral shirts since 2009.
 Two visits per year to 'Bangers' between other Cricket Experiences, including our most recent visit from March 1 - 10, 2020, means we know Dhaka and Chattogram better than most locals, let alone other cricket hosts.

 6-Nights Bed & Breakfast AtRadisson BluFor The Tour Match In Chattogram